What are the main differences between Type 1 and Type 2 in terms of non-invasive reading?

 What about Certifications and Registration?
 Is the CE mark enough?

-Every country is responsible for the well-being of its citizens and therefore, under the local laws and regulations, they try to make sure that usage and import of medical devices is under tight control so as not to endanger its citizens.
+Every country is responsible for the well-being of its citizens and therefore, under the local laws and regulations, they try to make sure that usage and import of medical devices are under tight control so as not to endanger its citizens.

 All medical devices need to be under the supervision of this regulatory body and so the CE mark was introduced.